-Upon determination by the mayor that any tangible personal property owned by the city is surplus, obsolete, unrepairable, unnecessary, unsuitable, or otherwise no longer useful, the mayor may dispose of such property which has no substantial value or may sell the property, by auction, for fair consideration.
+Upon determination byany department or office of the city the mayor that any tangible personal property owned by the city in the possession or custody of the department or office is surplus, obsolete, unrepairable, unnecessary, unsuitable, or otherwise no longer useful, to such department or office, the mayor chall be notified.
+The mayor, or his designee, shall determine if such property is useful to another department or office of the city.
+If no such use for said property can be found, the mayor, or his designee, may dispose of such property which has no substantial value or may sell the property, by auction, for fair consideration.
 If the item had an original purchase price of ten thousand dollars (\$10,000.00) or a lesser amount, the mayor may dispose of such property by appropriate methods other than by auction.